Leadership and Governance

 Emma is a CIMA qualified accountant and has worked at the University of Portsmouth since 1989.
 She joined as Management Accountant shortly after the then Polytechnic gained independence from Hampshire County Council, becoming Director of Finance in August 2004.

 Emma has responsibility for the financial strategy and financial management of the University.
-This includes ensuring the long term sustainability of the University is secured, development and investment can be appropriately and adequately financed, strategic opportunities are evaluated and prioritised and that financial risks identified and mitigated against.
+This includes ensuring the long term sustainability of the University is secured, development and investment can be appropriately and adequately financed, strategic opportunities are evaluated and prioritised, and that financial risks are identified and mitigated against.

 Board of Governors